anseki/readline-sync/README.md

 **Type:** string
 **Default:** `'utf8'`

-Set the encoding method of input by user and output by readlineSync.
+Set the encoding method of the input and output.

 ### `bufferSize`